KiddLab/kmer_1KG/README.md

 https://raw.githubusercontent.com/KiddLab/kmer_1KG/master/kmer-1KG.hub.txt

+Files were generated using QuicK-mer2 available at https://github.com/KiddLab/QuicK-mer2

 ## Heat map tracks

 The most useful tracks are the copy number heat maps for each sample.
 These are organized by